Massachusetts startup OPT Industries is perfecting a 3D-printed nasal swab for COVID-19 tests – TechCrunch

 “We are right now working with two clinical partners to do clinical research on that,” Ou notes.
 “The result of this study and the result of the coming one will be combined together and we are preparing a manuscript to be published in a peer-reviewed publication.”

 Should OPT prove that they can 3D print a superior swab, the bigger question is what market they’ll be poised to enter.
-As vaccines began to proliferate in early Spring of 2021, demand for Covid-19 tests plunged by about 46 percent nationwide, The Wall Street Journal reported (strangely, this didn’t seem to slow the explosion of testing startups, though).
+As vaccines began to proliferate in early spring of 2021, demand for COVID-19 tests plunged by about 46% nationwide, The Wall Street Journal reported (strangely, this didn’t seem to slow the explosion of testing startups, though).

-The US is conducting an average of 504,048 new COVID-19 tests per day as of July 2021, down from an average of about 1,992,273 in January.
+The U.S. is conducting an average of 504,048 new COVID-19 tests per day as of July 2021, down from an average of about 1,992,273 in January.
 (Even with the spread of the more transmissible Delta variant upon us, the CDC still notes that vaccinated people can refrain from routine testing.)

-Ou still sees potential growth in the world of at-home testing – in this case, for COVID-19, though Ou notes that the company can 3D swabs for pretty much any bodily excretion that needs swabbing.
+Ou still sees potential growth in the world of at-home testing — in this case, for COVID-19, though Ou notes that the company can use 3D swabs for pretty much any bodily excretion that needs swabbing.

-“One of the things that we’ll observe is that in the US, the majority of testing is shifting from a point of care or at a hospital to home testing.
+“One of the things that we’ll observe is that in the U.S., the majority of testing is shifting from a point of care or at a hospital to home testing.
 So this is our current focus and we’re looking at partnering and collaborating with the home testing kit company,” he says.

 The company has secured “several” partnerships with home-testing companies, though an NDA prevents him from naming the companies, says Ou.